 Having been an unpublished author seeking an agent, I know how daunting a task this can be.
 Each agent has different submission guidelines and there are so many RULES.
 It seems as if you break any of these sacred RULES your query will go right in the physical and metaphorical trash, never to be seen again and you as an author will be laughed out of any possible opportunity to be signed.
 And when those rejections start rolling in, you question yourself and your writing.
 What RULE did you break?
 Then you get angry and frustrated.
 Why are the RULES so dang important anyway?
 Isn’t it about the writing?
 Shouldn’t they see you for the amazing talent you are and brush all that other stuff away?
 You start reading about authors who have broken the rules and been hugely successful and you lurk on online forums to commiserate with other writers that are feeling as bruised as you are.
 Pretty soon you are convinced that agents have too much power and that their RULES are just petty ways of making authors jump through silly hoops for their own amusement.

 Now, being on the other side of the fence, I find myself spouting off RULES to hopefuls at writer conferences, online forums, on Twitter, and everywhere in-between.
 I have unintentionally become a gatekeeper, because on this side, the RULES have REASONS.
 Oh.
-So for your sanity and mine, I am going to explain the REASONS behind the seemingly random RULES.
-I’m sticking to fiction literary agent RULES to keep it short.
+So for your sanity and mine, I am going to explain the REASONS behind the seemingly random RULES, at least in my professional experienced opinion.

 Rule #1: Follow each agent’s individual submission guidelines down to the letter.

-Reason: Every agent has a different system for shifting through submissions.
-Their guidelines are based on what will help them get through the slushpile in the most efficient manner.
+Reason: Every agent has a different system for shifting through queries.
+Their guidelines are based on what will help them consider the submissions in the most efficient manner.
 By not following the guidelines, you are causing a disruption in the system, which means it will take longer for the agent to consider your submission and respond to you, in effect wasting their time and yours.

 Rule #2: Word count, 55k-75k for YA, 80k-90k for most adult, up to 125k for historical or fantasy.

 Reason: Word counts are a throwback from traditional printing.
 There was a standard specification for print book sizes, which meant if your book fell outside those specifications, it was less likely to be picked up.
 Because of this, readers got used to a standard book length.
-And although publishing mediums have since evolved, the standard has yet to change.
-Thus, your book is easier to sell if it falls within the word count parameters.
+And although publishing mediums have since evolved, the standard has yet to change and most of the Big X publishers still use bulk printers that if the book goes past certain page count, production cost increases.
+Thus, your debut book is easier to sell if it falls within the word count parameters.

 Rule #3: Classify your work as only 1-2 genres, plus age group.

 Reason: We want to know what genre your book falls into, so we know which editors we would place it with.
-Do not say “it’s a unique new genre,” not only is this not true (trust me, after slogging through the slush, I can say with confidence, you are not the first to come up with whatever concept you have come up with) it shows us you do not read within your genre, and do not understand it.
+Do not say “it’s a unique new genre,” not only will this not work for shelving it in the bookstore, it shows us you do not read within your genre, and do not understand it.
 We are looking for experienced authors who grasp who their reader audience is.

 Rule #4: Address the query to the agent you are sending it to.